sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Mindshear

-The mindshear psion is a master telepath, not simply capable of communicating by mental linkage, but able to draw out private thoughts, remove and replace memories, and even manipulate a creatureís sense of the here and now.
+The mindshear psion is a master telepath, not simply capable of communicating by mental linkage, but able to draw out private thoughts, remove and replace memories, and even manipulate a creature√≠s sense of the here and now.

 Inconceivable